Particular/docs.particular.net/samples/outbox/sqltransport-nhpersistence/sample.md

 ---
 title: Outbox - SQL Server Transport and NHibernate
-summary: How to integrate SQL Server Transport with NHibernate persistence using outbox
+summary: How to integrate SQL Server Transport with NHibernate persistence using Outbox
 tags:
 - SQL Server
 - NHibernate